TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab8.md

 #### Step 1: Stratego failure

-In step 1, the most common error is your MiniJava to Jasmin compiler, which is a Stratego program, failing.
+In step 1, the most common error is a Stratego failure in your MiniJava to Jasmin compiler.
 A failure in Stratego occurs if matching a term fails.
 Sometimes the failure of a match is intentional, and alternatives are tried.
 However, sometimes there are no alternatives, the failure unwinds to the top of the Stratego program, and the entire program fails.